Measuring app campaigns on Facebook: Everything you need to know

 Facebook earnings reports show time and time again that the social network is a mobile-first company with the vast majority of its revenue driven by mobile.

 As a company that adapted so well to the mobile era, it is no surprise that Facebook is the most popular media channel among app marketers who want to drive both performance and scale in their app promotion campaigns.

-In fact, The AppsFlyer Performance Index, the widely-recognized industry standard ranking the top media sources in mobile advertising, has consistently ranked Facebook as #1 in every region across the globe.
+In fact, The AppsFlyer Performance Index, the widely-recognized industry standard ranking the top media sources in mobile advertising, has consistently ranked Facebook as a top player across the globe.

 Here’s what we’ll cover:

 - What are your Facebook measurement options?

 - Are all MMPs created equal?

 - What about using an MMP for Facebook and a non-MMP for everything else?

 - How do I migrate my attribution business to an MMP?